dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 and no postprocessing of escapes or interpolation is done.
 So this program prints <code>I\still\like\cheese</code>:

-{% pretty_code dart 0 %}
+{% highlight dart %}
 main() {
   print("I.still.like.cheese".replaceAll('.', @'\'));
 }
-{% endpretty_code %}
+{% endhighlight %}
 <br>

 <h2 id="22">Puzzle 22: Dupe of URL</h2>

-Here’s a very strange Java program.
+Here's a very strange Java program.
-It looks like it shouldn’t compile, but it does.
+It looks like it shouldn't compile, but it does.
 It even runs:

-{% pretty_code java 0 %}
+{% highlight java %}
 public class BrowserTest {
   public static void main(String[] args) {
     System.out.print("iexplore:");